-We construct an $M(i, j, k)$ representation of $M$, preceding similarly, as given in Section \ref{s3.1}.
-In order to this, we cut $M$ along a cycle of type $D_1$ and then, take second cut along a cycle of type $D_2$, here the starting adjacent face to base horizontal cycle $D_1$ is a 3-gon.
+To construct an $M^r(i, j, k)$ representation of $M^r$, we cut $M^r$ along a cycle of type $D_1$ and then cut along a cycle of type $D_2$.
+Without loss of generality, let the starting adjacent face to the base horizontal cycle $D_1$ is a 3-gon.